 Numbers for power transmission and distribution losses seem not to be especially easy to come by and I suspect they may not be all that accurate.
 They vary with the length of the transmission line.
 For now, the best I can do is losses between 5% and 8% depending on the characteristics of the individual transmission arrangement.

-It is worth pointing out that for practical purposes, North America has two power grids -- one including the East Coast to the Central Plains and one including the West Coast and reaching to and across the Rockies to the Rocky Mountain foothills.
-The interconnections between the two grids are currently minimal.
+It is worth pointing out that for practical purposes, North America has three power grids -- one including the East Coast to the Central Plains, one covering most of Texas, and one including the West Coast and reaching to and across the Rockies to the Rocky Mountain foothills.
+The interconnections between the three grids are currently minimal.

 There are two different definitions of 'base load' in common use: